 A year went by, and with medication and the pacemaker, Murphy’s condition was stabilized.
 He felt that he neither was getting better nor getting worse.
 Then, in a tragic turn of events, Murphy’s father was diagnosed with stomach and liver cancer, and only six months later, his father died.
 Moore describes Murphy’s heart as being devastated and emotionally broken by his father’s death, and his heart condition worsened.

 Finding a healthy heart

 With his heart continuing to decline, Murphy was admitted to Mass General, and his name was posted to the heart transplant list.
 Using "donorNET," a computerized donor allocation list that tracks the availability of organs from across the country, the Mass General Transplant Center was able to identify a healthy heart for Murphy within four days of his being listed.
-Bruce Rosengard, MD, and members of the cardiac surgery team successfully transplanted the heart, and Murphy was discharged home eight days later.
+Members of the cardiac surgery team successfully transplanted the heart, and Murphy was discharged home eight days later.

 Today Murphy is back to training for the strongman events.
 Only 14 months since the heart transplant, he will be competing in a national strongman contest that will challenge his strength, which has greatly increased not only physically, but also in spirit, as he continues to strengthen with every work out.

 “I consider Dr. Moore and all of the nurses and doctors at Mass General my friends,” he says.
 “To stop in for an appointment and have everyone know what I went through and having been there for me is an incredible feeling.
 I owe them my life and this second chance at life.
 My mother is extremely grateful that she didn’t lose her son.”

 In 2008, the Transplant Center completed the most heart transplants in the region.
 According to Moore, Murphy is just one example of the great successes of the program.